gestaogovbr/mapeamento-novo-dc/README.md

-# Credenciamento PNCP

-Mapeamento dos fluxos de compras no âmbinto do Novo DC do ComprasGov.
+# Reposito para abrigar as consultas de artefatos do Mapeamento do Novo DC

-## Fluxo base de credenciamento

 Esse repositório tem como objetivo mapear o fluxo de credenciamento no âmbito do Novo DC do ComprasGov.